As I always like to tell my students, music includes 3 elements: harmony/melody, rhythm and dynamics.

 If you’d like to watch the entire video demo click here.

-A very important thing to consider is that dynamics can be studied with 3 approaches:
+These dynamic levels can be studied with 3 approaches:

 – One volume at the time.